-Receivables from buyers and prepayments with a nominal value of 39 thousand euros on 31 December 2020 (86 thousand euros on 31 December 2019) were impaired by 100%.

-47 thousand euros of doubtful debts were recognized as bad debts, which reduced the carrying amount of the impairment.
-The reversal of value adjustments on receivables of 7 thousand euros is recognized in the statement of comprehensive income.
+Receivables from buyers and prepayments with a nominal value of 38 thousand euros on 31 December 2021 (39 thousand euros on 31 December 2020) were impaired by 100%.
+The reversal of value adjustments on receivables of 1 thousand euros is recognized in the statement of comprehensive income.

-The ageing analysis of receivables from buyers and prepayments of the Company for 31 December 2020 and 2019 is provided in the credit risk section of the Financial Risk Management note.
+The ageing analysis of receivables from buyers and prepayments of the Company for 31 December 2021 and 2020 is provided in the credit risk section of the Financial Risk Management note.